 Looking for a great social media manager?
 Pegasus Ventures Michigan offers one price once a month covering your entire social media presence!
 Click or tap here to learn more.

 Don’t forget Pegasus Ventures Michigan for affordable, one price once a year website design with unlimited pages and updates through the year!

 Door Dash runs ads claiming to delivery restaurant’s food using restaurant’s name

-Contacts to Google Adwords, Google My Business, and Door Dash fail to get any resolution
+Contacts to Google Adwords, Google My Business, and Door Dash fail

 Pegasus Ventures Michigan, as the manager of the restaurant’s Google My Business account, contacted Google My Business who said to call Google Adwords.
 Google Adwords said it wasn’t their thing.